tonyhoVN/atm_controller/README.md

 The result will show the number of passed tests.

 ## Build test
 Open file __test.py__.
-Please make sure to update appropriately as following structure.
+Please make sure to update appropriately as following introduction.

 #### Step1: Add Credit Cards
 You can add credit cards to object  ``list_card``.
 The input information for card is a dictionary which has key "card_number", "pin", and "accounts".
 The table shows keys and values of card.